bennthewolfe/advent-ure-island/2022/Day 9/aoc-2022-day-9.md

 ## Alternative Strategies
 ---
 - **Risk / Trap** : Can the tail ever go to a position that the head had not been?
 I would think so.
+- **Risk / Trap** : You have to absolute value your distance comparisons.